 Modern chautauquas, reminiscent of the traveling shows and assemblies of the late 19th century and early 20th century, are lively presentations of lectures, concerts and historical performances.
-Join other history buffs under a big-top tent for Oklahoma Chautauqua, held in Tulsa and Lawton, and Chautauqua in the Park in Enid, for various seminars and portrayals of historical characters by area scholars.
+Join other history buffs under a big-top tent for Tulsa Oklahoma Chautauqua, Lawton Oklahoma Chautauqua and Chautauqua in the Park in Enid, for various seminars and portrayals of historical characters by area scholars.
 Sit back and enjoy vivid presentations by professionals in character, followed immediately by stimulating Q&A sessions, presented first in character, then as scholars in their respective fields of study.
 Eras and historical figures change from year to year, guaranteeing that each annual event is fresh and relevant to audiences both old and new.

 Immerse yourself in the world of Indian Territory trappers and fur-traders of the wild frontier at multiple Fur Trade era events held across the state.
 Attend the Fall Traders Encampment or the Spring Traders Encampment at Woolaroc Ranch, Museum & Wildlife Preserve in Bartlesville and spend the day strolling through areas filled with tents and teepees that recreate the rugged Western experience of the 1820s-40s.
-With encampments held twice a year, there is plenty of opportunity each calendar year to witness the event’s popular craft demonstrations, snack on delicious food cooked over an open campfire, or shop for authentic pioneer wares.
+With encampments held twice a year, there is plenty of opportunity to witness the event’s popular craft demonstrations, snack on delicious food cooked over an open campfire, or shop for authentic pioneer wares.

 For demonstrations of blacksmithing, leather-crafting and knife throwing, head to Dripping Springs State Park in Okmulgee for the annual Dripping Springs Rendezvous in November.
 Watch as costumed performers depict mountain men, traders, trappers and Fur Trade era Native Americans for crowds of history-lovers.
 Visitors will also enjoy period music, food and even a black powder shoot.
 For storytelling, educational stations and Western lifestyle exhibitions, make plans to attend the Fort Washita Fur Trade Era Rendezvous, held each spring on the grounds of the Fort Washita Historic Site in Durant.